-People often start wondering about the weather before they come on vacation, I see it year after year in Belize forums.
+People often wonder about the weather before they come on vacation, I see it year after year in Belize forums.
 Well, I am here to bring you some great news.
 As we slide into winter, overall we have been having gorgeous weather.
-We did have a cold front for a minute last week but it was very mild and for me, a bit amusing as you can see from my picture below of golden-haired Darwin at Feathers Guesthouse (link to Instagram.)
+We did have a cold front for a minute last week, but it was very mild and for me, and a bit amusing as you can see from my picture below of golden-haired Darwin at Feathers Guesthouse (link to Instagram.)

 The boy at the Belikin Beer distributor I took while out with my friends Pam and Francine also shows telltale signs of our cold front.
-That day it was cool enough to wear socks with his slides and a hoodie.
-As for the showers, it has been off and on rainy for the last few hours, making for a wet coolish day, some locals even broke out long sleeves and gloves this morning.
+That day it was cool enough to wear socks with his sandals and a hoodie.
+As for the showers, it has been off and on rainy for the last few hours, making for a wet cool day.
+Some locals even broke out long sleeves and gloves this morning.
 Not to worry though, most recent travelers have not found November in Belize that cool at 25°C or 77°F, especially if they came from snow.
 December promises more great tropical weather and a colorful Christmas as always.
 It is not even December 1st yet and the island is already starting to get decorated by residents and San Pedro Town Board.

 After the barge dock, we decided to weave our way back through Escalante area.
 Another great reason to drive around different residential neighborhoods of Ambergris Caye is food.
 There are lots of small mom and pop joints with delicious, low cost homemade Belizean cooking.
-Of course, since we had just munched out we only stopped to take pics and will have to go back another time to taste test.
+Of course, since we had just munched out we only stopped to take pictures.
+Will have to go back another time to taste test.

 Long after our trip was done, I decided to make dinner easy and hit La Fonda on Back St. just south of Super Buy grocery store.
 Absolutely delicious Al pastor tacos made with thin Orange Walk corn tortillas.
 Since this is just a roadside stand, they do not have a spit with the pork roasting on it or serve with grilled pineapple as it is traditionally done in many Mexican places.
 Still, super yummy though and I am happy this place is a stone throw from my house.
 I threw in a sunset pic as that is the view on my walk to the taco stand.
 Not a bad way to go to get street meat 😀